-Drafting of contracts requires forward-looking way of thinking, accurate formulation and a good estimation of possible circumstances and conflicts that may come up.
-Finally, contracts become particularly important each time when a dispute arises between the parties to the contract.
-In this respect the contract should take precautionary measures in stipulating mutual rights and obligations and creating thereby a framework for the legal relationship of the parties to the contract.
+Drafting contracts requires foresighted thinking, precise formulation and a good assessment of the possible circumstances and conflicts that could arise on the part of the contract developer.
+Finally, contracts always become particularly relevant when there is a conflict between the contracting parties.
+The contract should hold provisions for this by defining the mutual rights and obligations and thus creating a framework for the legal relationship between the contracting parties.

-However, a good contract takes into consideration not only any potential future events but it should create above all a reasonable balance of interests and be “at arms length”.
-Therefore, it is important for the attorney at law as drafter of the contract to keep in mind the interests of the parties just like the regulatory contents of a contract.
+Contracts are as different as the life circumstances they regulate.
+However, a good contract considers not only potential future events, but above all should create an appropriate balance of interests and be at arm's length.
+Therefore, it is important for the lawyer as the drafter of the contract to consider the interests of the parties as well as the content of the contract.